Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Analysis on intra- and inter-image invariance.} The benefits of inter-image invariance brought by InterCLR have been fully demonstrated on various downstream tasks in Section~\ref{subsec:benchmark}.
-Here, we analyze the effect of $\lambda$ that controls the weight between two MarginNCE losses in Equation~\eqref{eq:final loss}.
+\textbf{Effect of loss weight $\lambda$.} The benefits of inter-image invariance brought by InterCLR have been fully demonstrated on various downstream tasks in Sect.~\ref{subsec:benchmark}.
+Here, we further analyze the effect of $\lambda$ that controls the weight between two MarginNCE losses in Eq.~\eqref{eq:final loss}.
 For $\lambda=1$, our framework degenerates to a typical form of intra-image invariance learning in~\cite{wu2018unsupervised}.
 For $\lambda=0$, only the inter-image invariance learning branch is retained.
+InterCLR benefits from the combination of two kinds of image invariance learning as shown in Fig.~\ref{fig:lossweight}, with the best trade-off obtained when $\lambda=0.75$.

+\textbf{Effect of the number of clusters.} We study the effect of the number of clusters on the quality of learned representations.
+The results are presented in Fig.~\ref{fig:expstudy_cluster_negative}(a).
+Over-clustering tends to be beneficial for inter-image invariance learning while the performance gradually saturates around 10,000, which is 10 times of the annotated number of original ImageNet classes.

+\textbf{Effect of negative samples.} Prior works~\citep{oord2018representation,wu2018unsupervised,he2020momentum,chen2020simple} have shown that intra-image invariance learning benefits greatly from a larger number of negative samples.
+We examine whether this trend still holds for inter-image invariance learning.
+As shown in Fig.~\ref{fig:expstudy_cluster_negative}(b), increasing the number of negatives from 4,096 to 16,384 only has marginal benefits on the final performance.
+Using a larger number of negative samples (\eg, 65,536) even degrades the performance.
+This demonstrates that inter-image invariance learning is more robust to the number of negative samples, \ie, we can mitigate the reliance of large negative samples for intra-image invariance learning by incorporating the inter-image branch.

+\textbf{Computational cost.} In Table~\ref{tab:cost}, we compare the memory and time cost of intra- and inter-image invariance learning.
+Compared with the intra-image invariance learning baseline, \ie, Intra, incorporating inter-image invariance learning inevitably increases the training cost.
+Nevertheless, maintaining iteration-based online labels, \ie, Intra+Inter (online), is around $\times 1.3$ faster than commonly adopted epoch-based offline labels, \ie, Intra+Inter (offline).

-Figure~\ref{fig:lossweight} shows the effect of $\lambda$ on the quality of InterCLR representations using the VOC07 classification benchmark.
-InterCLR benefits from the combination of two kinds of image invariance learning, with the best performance obtained by setting $\lambda=0.75$.
-Furthermore, we also visualize the learned representations in the t-SNE~\cite{maaten2008visualizing} embedding space.
-As shown in Figure~\ref{fig:tsne}, the ``Intra-image only'' model merely groups the same image in different augmentations together; however, different images are separated even though in the same class.
+\textbf{Feature space visualization.} Apart from quantitative results, we also visualize the learned representations in the t-SNE~\citep{maaten2008visualizing} embedding space.
+As shown in Fig.~\ref{fig:tsne}, the ``Intra-image only'' model merely groups the same image in different augmentations together; however, different images are separated even though they are in the same class.
 The ``Inter-image only'' model shortens the distance between images in the same class; however, outliers emerge.
-The ``Intra- \& inter-image'' method well inherits the advantages from above two methods, resulting in a more separable feature space.
+The ``Intra- \& inter-image'' model well inherits the advantages from above two models, resulting in a more separable feature space.